1854 Nankai earthquake: Damage

 The damage due to the earthquake was severe with 5,000 houses being destroyed and 40,000 houses badly damaged.
 A further 6,000 homes were damaged by fire.
 The tsunami washed away a further 15,000 houses and a total of 3,000 people died from either the earthquake or the tsunami.
 The death toll associated with the tsunami was less than would be expected in comparison to the 1707 tsunami, because many people had left the coastal area following the large earthquake the previous day.
 In Hiro (now Hirogawa), Goryo Hamaguchi set fires using rice straw to help guide villagers to safety.
 This story was turned into "A living god" by the Greek-born writer Lafcadio Hearn.

 Characteristics

 Earthquake

 Much of southwestern Honshu, Shikoku and Kyūshū experienced shaking of 5 or more on the JMA scale, with most of Shikoku and nearby coastal areas of Kansai suffering an intensity of 6.

 Tsunami

 On Shikoku, the greatest inundation heights were 7.5 m in Mugi, 7.5 m in Kamikawaguchi (Japanese: 上川口) of Kuroshio, 7.2 m at Asakawa on the Tokushima coast, 7.4 m at Usa, 8.4 m at Ōnogō in the Susaki area, 8.3 m at Kure on the Kōchi coast and 5 m at both Hisayoshiura and Kaizuka on the coast of Ehime.

-A tsunami was observed in Shanghai, China, and a water surge of about 2 to 3 Chi was recorded in Huangpu River.
+A tsunami was observed in Shanghai, China, and a water surge of about 2 to 3 Chi was recorded in the Huangpu River.